curtisalexander/readstat-rs/README.md

 Note that although reading is in parallel, *writing* is still sequential.
 Thus one should only anticipate moderate speed-ups as much of the time is spent writing.

-:warning: Utilizing the `--parallel` parameter will increase memory usage &mdash; there will be multiple threads simultaneously reading chunks from the `sas7bdat`.
+:heavy_exclamation_mark: Utilizing the `--parallel` parameter will increase memory usage &mdash; there will be multiple threads simultaneously reading chunks from the `sas7bdat`.
 In addition because all processors are utilized, CPU usage will maxed out during reading.

+:warning: Also, note that utilizing the `--parallel` parameter will write rows out of order from the original `sas7bdat`.

 ### Reader
 The `preview` and `data` subcommands include a parameter for `--reader`.
 The possible values for `--reader` include the following.